Train drivers at 16 rail companies to stage fresh strikes over bank holiday week

 “Our negotiating team met the Rail Delivery Group (RDG) on eight occasions – the last being on Wednesday April 26 last year.

-“That was followed by the Tocs’ ‘land grab’ for all our terms & conditions on Thursday April 27 – which was immediately rejected.
+“That was followed by the Tocs’ ‘land grab’ for all our terms and conditions on Thursday April 27 – which was immediately rejected.

 “Since then train drivers have voted, again and again, to take action to get a pay rise.